esride-nik/ExB-workshop/README.md

   * import original widget with alias name: ``import { Widget as <Widget-Name> } from '<widget-name>.tsx``
   * create your own derived widget class: ``export default class Widget extends <Widget-Name>``
   * overwrite methods as needed, but call ``super.<method>()`` to keep the functionality of the base class

+### Cannot find ArcGIS Maps SDK for Javascript modules in Experience Builder 1.12

+The patch as suggested [here](https://community.esri.com/t5/arcgis-experience-builder-questions/cannot-find-arcgis-maps-sdk-for-javascript-module/m-p/1308587#M7620) does not work for me.
+I need to remove the ``include`` array from tsconfig.json (no whitelist means including everyting).

+Additionally, in ExB 1.12, the TypeScript definition file is missing.
+[Download from here](https://github.com/Esri/jsapi-resources/tree/main/typescript/archive), place in ``client/types`` and rename to ``arcgis-js-api.d.ts``.

 ## Compiler settings